metal-stack/csi-lvm/README.md

 ## Overview

+This driver is replaced by [csi-driver-lvm](https://github.com/metal-stack/csi-driver-lvm), all further development happens there

 CSI LVM Provisioner utilizes local storage of Kubernetes nodes to provide persistent storage for pods.

 It automatically creates `hostPath` based persistent volumes on the nodes and makes use of the [Local Persistent Volume feature](https://kubernetes.io/blog/2018/04/13/local-persistent-volumes-beta/) introduced by Kubernetes 1.10 but it's simpler to use than the built-in `local` volume feature in Kubernetes.